Matt5sean3/Click.jl/README.md

 # Click.jl
 Julia package to allow simpler interaction with graphics

+## Warning
+This package is far from ready for prime time.
+Major API instability is a necessity at this stage.

 ## Image Maps
 The simplest application of this library is to create a click map for a static image that is loaded into a GUI.
 Create the image map and connect it to the